 Annex No. 2 – Prices [the Contractor shall fill in the requested parts of the annex in accordance with the instructions stated in the annex and the Tender Documentation, please note there are several sheets in the annex.
 The first and the last sheet shall be removed before the final contract conclusion since it serves only for purpose of tenders evaluation]

-Annex No. 3 - Security Audit Requirements

 For the Buyer: For the Seller: